 2) Click "what kind of files?" next to "Optional import file."

 a.
 Optionally download the easy-to-modify template by clicking "this Excel example."

 Using this approach will help keep your file in the format that Hexawise expects it to be.
-Remember, (a) the only acceptable file formats from Excel are (i) Excel 2003 XML Spreadsheet or (ii) Excel 2004 XML Spreadsheet, and (b) this feature is still pretty inflexible.
+Remember, (a) the only acceptable file format from Excel is .xlsx Workbook, and (b) this feature is still pretty inflexible.